The UBC CENES Department offers Germanic Studies graduate programs that lead to a MA or PhD degree.

 Intellectual Life & Graduate Student Activities

 The CENES Department has many opportunities for students to engage in intellectual exchange with our talented faculty and graduate student peers.
-Every year, the department hosts a graduate student colloquium or conference, a faculty research colloquium series, and the Ziegler Lecture Series, as well as workshops and symposia that create a vibrant atmosphere for graduate students to engage in interdisciplinary work and to learn from UBC faculty and other visitors.
+Every year, the department hosts a graduate student colloquium or conference, a faculty research colloquium series, and the Sawchen/Ziegler Lecture Series, as well as workshops and symposia that create a vibrant atmosphere for graduate students to engage in interdisciplinary work and to learn from UBC faculty and other visitors.
 Some of these events and their associated research projects include elements on which graduate students can collaborate with faculty.
 These collaborations often lead to travel opportunities, publications, and presentations.

 Our graduate students receive support to conduct research and present their work through grants and awards that allow for travel to archives and conferences.
 For example, graduate students in Germanic Studies regularly present at the annual conferences of the Canadian Association of University Teachers of German (CAUTG) and the German Studies Association (GSA).

 Professional development is a highlight of the graduate program; mentoring is a major focus of faculty supervision of graduate students.
 Graduate students are encouraged to think holistically about their professional trajectory, and they receive extensive support from our faculty and other resources at UBC.
 Within the program this includes thinking broadly about the applicability of skills gained during the MA and PhD programs in and beyond academia.